 9. Add Soft Lighting

 There’s more to hygge bedroom lighting than just lots of candles (although, of course, candles always add a nice warm glow to your bedroom.)
 This bedroom uses a variety of light sources in the coziest of ways: the soft, diffuse light of the wicker lamp, the warm glow of the “love” sign, and, of course, the cozy candles throughout.
-I especially like the bedside reading tables so you can cuddle up and read in bed without straining your eyes.
+I especially like the bedside reading tables so you can cuddle up and read in bed without straining your eyes.no products

 10. Warm Up Your Floor with a Rug (or Several Rugs)

 You can’t be cozy if your feet aren’t toasty!
 Add rugs throughout your bedroom so you can walk around in bare feet and feel the wonderful textures under your feet.
 I love the layered rugs in this bedroom, particularly how you step onto the soft fur rug first thing in the morning when you get out of bed.
-Talk about a soft landing!
+Talk about a soft landing!no products

 Pin on Pinterest Now